Skip to Content

 Azure AD Graph deprecation

-Once the app registration has been migrated to Microsoft Graph, you must update the app manifest (as described in step 12 under Grant API permissions to Harmony).
+After you migrate the app registration to Microsoft Graph, you must update the app manifest.
+Follow the instructions in step 12 under Grant API permissions to Harmony.

 Prerequisites

-Microsoft Entra ID P1 edition is required to set up and use Microsoft Entra ID as an identity provider.
+You need Microsoft Entra ID P1 edition to set up and use Microsoft Entra ID as an identity provider.

 1. Configure Microsoft Entra ID as an identity provider

-Follow these steps to configure an OAuth 2.0 application in the Microsoft Azure portal and obtain the client ID, client secret, and directory ID needed for configuring Microsoft Entra ID as an identity provider for a security profile:
+Follow these steps to configure an OAuth 2.0 application in the Microsoft Azure portal.
+You need to get the client ID, client secret, and directory ID for configuring Microsoft Entra ID as an identity provider in a security profile.

 1. Log in to the Microsoft Azure portal.

-2. In the Microsoft Azure portal, go to App registrations and click New registration:
+2. Go to App registrations and click New registration:

 msft new registration annotated

-3. On the Register an application screen, specify the initial details of the application:
+3. On the Register an application screen, enter these details:

 attachment

-• Enter a Name.
-For example, Jitterbit API Manager APIs.
+• Name: Enter a name, such as Jitterbit API Manager APIs.

-• Under Supported account types, select the appropriate option for your situation.
+• Supported account types: Select the appropriate option for your environment.

 attachment

-5. Under the Manage category on the left, select Certificates & secrets.
-Then, under Client secrets, click New client secret:
+5. Under Manage on the left, select Certificates & secrets.
+Under Client secrets, click New client secret:

 attachment

-6. Provide a Description and set the secret to Never expire.
+6. Enter a Description and set the secret to Never expire.
 Then click Add:

 attachment

-7. Use the Copy to clipboard icon to copy the new client secret.
-Retain this for later use, as it will be required when configuring the security profile in API Manager.
+7. Click the Copy to clipboard icon to save the client secret.
+Save this value, as you will need it later:

 attachment